smartabyar-smartvillage/smartvillage-operator/docs/overlays/sandbox/README.md

 - Click the download link for your operating system.
 - You'll need to extract the `oc` command and place it in your path, for example in a `bin` directory in your `$HOME` directory.

-# Log into the Developer Sandbox in your terminal
+# Log into the OpenShift Developer Sandbox in your terminal

 - Click your username in the top right corner of the Developer Sandbox.
 - Click [ Copy login command ].